Faculty Development Committee

 Sabbatical Leaves of Absence

-Wednesday, January 15, 2014 (for one semester leaves)
+Monday, January 15, 2018 (for one semester leaves)

 The deadlines, eligibility requirements, and procedures follow.

 Applications for both pre- and other tenure full year sabbaticals and sabbatical enhancement applications must be submitted to the Office of the DOF/VPAA by Sunday, October 15, 2017.

 Applications for both pre- and other tenure one semester sabbaticals must be submitted to the Office of the DOF/VPAA by Monday, January 15, 2018.

-(From 2013-14 Faculty Handbook, Part One, Section XII(A)):
+(From 2017-18 Faculty Handbook, Part One, Section IX):

 A. SABBATICAL LEAVES OF ABSENCE1.
 Purpose